 About the Goldmark Gallery Committee

-Since 2018, a select group of volunteer Goldmark artists have been responsible for planning the annual exhibition schedule for the John H. Milde Gallery and the Norman Brown Gallery, which are the Goldmark Cultural Center’s two flagship art galleries.
-In this role, the volunteer artists of the Goldmark Gallery Committee select and coordinate a total of 20 exhibitions each year (10 exhibitions per gallery).
+Since 2018, a select group of volunteer Goldmark artists have been responsible for planning the yearly exhibition lineup for the John H. Milde Gallery and the Norman Brown Gallery, which are the Goldmark Cultural Center’s two flagship art galleries.
+In this role, the volunteer artists of the Goldmark Gallery Committee select, schedule, and coordinate a total of 20 exhibitions each year (10 exhibitions per gallery).

 in addition to reviewing and evaluating the exhibition proposals that are submitted by local artists to both Galleries each year, the Committee members coordinate and supervise the installation of all the exhibitions in both Galleries.
 In this way, the Committee members serve as liaisons between exhibiting artists and the Goldmark Cultural Center directorship and the Goldmark artist community.